Lambourn: Transport

-Road

 Lambourn lies on the crossroads of the B4000 from Newbury to Highworth and the B4001 from Chilton Foliat to Childrey.
 The B4000 used to follow the River Lambourn up the Newbury Road until the construction of the M4 motorway in the early 1970s.
 When the motorway was built, the B4000 was diverted along Ermin Way as the old road could not be widened for HGVs in the narrow streets of Great Shefford, Eastbury and Lambourn.
 The B4001 was also diverted onto Ermin Way because of the M4, and the B4000 and B4001 merge until they arrive in Lambourn at the bottom of Hungerford Hill.
 The M4 passes through the southern part of the parish, between Junction 14, (7 mi southeast of the village, and Junction 15, (8 mi to the west.

-Rail

 In 1898 the Lambourn Valley Railway was built connecting Lambourn to Newbury.
 Its ownership merged with the Great Western Railway in 1905.
 The line continued in operation until it was closed in 1960.
 The nearest station is now at Hungerford on the Reading to Taunton line.